pschmidtke/ccdutils/README.md

 ## Installation instructions

+You have the choice to install the code using the original installation instructions.
+A conda environment is also provided allowing easy installation of ccdutils and deployment elsewhere.

+### Standalone installation instructions

 * `pdbeccdutils` requires RDKit to be installed.
   The official RDKit documentation has [installation instructions for a variety of platforms](http://www.rdkit.org/docs/Install.html).
   For linux/mac OS this is most easily done using the anaconda python with commands similar to: